Pueblo peoples: Endonyms and exonyms

 Although most present-day pueblos are known by their Spanish or anglicized Spanish name, each Pueblo has a unique name in each of the different languages spoken in the area.
-The names used by each Pueblo to refer to their village (endonyms) usually differ from those given to them by outsiders (their exonyms), including by speakers of other Puebloan languages.
+The names used by each Pueblo to refer to their village (endonyms) usually differ from those given to them by outsiders (their exonyms), including by speakers of other Pueblo languages.
 Centuries of trade and intermarriages between the groups are reflected in the names given to the same Pueblo in each of the languages.
 The table below contains the names of the New Mexican pueblos and Hopi using the official or practical orthographies of the languages.
-Despite not being a Puebloan language, Navajo names are also included due to prolonged contact between them and the several Pueblos.
+Despite not being a Pueblo language, Navajo names are also included due to prolonged contact between them and the several Pueblos.

-With the exception of Zuni, all Puebloan languages, as well as Navajo, are tonal.
+With the exception of Zuni, all Pueblo languages, as well as Navajo, are tonal.
 However, the tone is not usually shown in the spelling of these languages save for Navajo, Towa, and Tewa.
 In the table above, a low tone is left unmarked in the orthography.
 Vowel nasalisation is shown by an ogonek diacritic below the vowel; ejective consonants are transcribed with an apostrophe following the consonant.
 Vowel length is shown either by doubling of the character or, in Zuni, by adding a colon.